khalid-hussain/theprophetsprayer/MARKDOWN/_fm2.md

   \includegraphics[scale = \ayahSize]{images/11_118-119}
 \end{center}

-“But they will not cease to differ, except those on whom your Lord bestows His Mercy.”
+But they will not cease to differ, except those on whom your Lord bestows His Mercy.
 \end{aquote}

 <!-- [^b3] -->